-• EMERGENCY"MAYDAY, MAYDAY,"- used when life or vessel is in imminent danger.
+- EMERGENCY-"MAYDAY, MAYDAY, MAYDAY,"- used - when life or vessel is in imminent danger.

+• URGENCY-

-- URGENCY- - "PAN-PAN, PAN-PAN, PAN-PAN" (pronounced PAHN-PAHN)-used when a person or vessel is in some jeopardy less than indicated by a "MAYDAY" call. - SAFETY"SECURITY, SECURITY, SECURITY" (pronounced SAY-CURE-IT-AY)-used for navigational safety or weather warning.
+"PAN-PAN, PAN-PAN, PAN-PAN" (pronounced PAHN-PAHN)-used when a person or vessel is in some jeopardy less than indicated by a "MAYDAY" call.

+• SAFETY-

+"SECURITY, SECURITY, SECURITY" (pronounced SAY-CURE-IT-AY)-used for navigational safety or weather warning.

-not be time to learn proper radio procedure.
+An emergency situation will be hectic and there will not be time to learn proper radio procedure.
 LEARN WHAT TO DO BEFORE YOU NEED TO DO IT.
 If you hear a distress call, stop all radio transmissions.
 If you can directly assist, respond on the emergency frequency.
 If you cannot assist, do not transmit on that frequency.
 However, continue to monitor until it is obvious that help is being provided.